Sales and use tax (SUT)

 Act No. 154's excise tax

 Companies with manufacturing operations in Puerto Rico may be subject to an excise tax on goods or services provided to offshore-related entities under Act No. 154 of 2010, as amended.
 This Act created an excise tax that works in tandem with Act No. 154's source rules.
 Where the excise tax applies, it is in lieu of the tax that otherwise would arise from the application of Act No. 154's source rules.
 Under this excise tax rule, offshore purchasers that acquire goods from Puerto Rico sellers with gross receipts in excess of USD 75 million for any of the three preceding taxable years and that otherwise meet the source-of-income rule thresholds (set forth above) are subject to this excise tax equal to the ‘applicable percentage of the value’ of such personal property or services, which is essentially a scaled-back percentage.
-The excise tax rate phases out as follows:
+The excise tax rate is as follows:

 Various tax credits are provided to offset the excise tax mentioned above.